elastic/elastic-package/README.md

 ## Release process

 This project uses [GoReleaser](https://goreleaser.com/) to release a new version of the application (semver).
-Release publishing is automatically managed by the Jenkins CI ([Jenkinsfile](https://github.com/elastic/elastic-package/blob/main/.ci/Jenkinsfile)) and it's triggered by Git tags.
+Release publishing is automatically managed by the Buildkite CI ([Pipeline](https://github.com/elastic/elastic-package/blob/main/.buildkite/pipeline.yml)) and it's triggered by Git tags.
 Release artifacts are available in the [Releases](https://github.com/elastic/elastic-package/releases) section.

 ### Steps to create a new release